-Consent to Conduct a Psychological Evaluation or Provide a Mental Health Care Service
+Consent to Provide a Mental Health Care Service

-Unless required under state or federal law, a district employee will not conduct a psychological examination, test, or treatment without obtaining prior written parental consent.
-The district will not provide mental health care service to a student except as permitted by law.
-The district has established procedures for providing a parent with a recommendation for an intervention for a student with early warning signs of mental health concerns or substance abuse or who has been identified as at risk of attempting suicide.
-An administrator from the district will notify the student's parent within a reasonable amount of time after the liaison learns that a student has displayed early warning signs and a possible need for intervention and provide information about available counseling options.
+The district will not provide a mental health care service to a student or conduct a medical screening of a student as part of the district's intervention procedures except as permitted by law.

+The district has established procedures for recommending to a parent an intervention for a student with early warning signs of mental health concerns, substance abuse, or suicide risk.
+The district's mental health liaison will notify the student's parent within a reasonable amount of time after the liaison learns that a student has displayed early warning signs and provide information about available counseling options.

-The district has also established procedures for staff to notify an administrator regarding a student who may need intervention.
-Contact Mumford School at 979-279-3678, for further information regarding these procedures as well as educational materials on identifying risk factors, accessing resources for treatment or support on- and off-campus, and accessing available student accommodations provided on campus.
+The district has also established procedures for staff to notify the designated administrator regarding a student who may need intervention.
+Please contact school administration or Dean of Students at 979-279-3678.
+Further information regarding these procedures as well as educational curriculum on identifying risk factors, accessing resources for treatment or support on and off campus, and accessing available student accommodations provided on campus, can be provided.
+[See Mental Health Support on page 41.]